input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

-This directory contains an implementation of the decentralized system updates mechanism for stake-based blockchains described in the [design specification](../design-spec).
+This directory contains an implementation of the decentralized software updates mechanism for stake-based blockchains described in the [design specification](../design-spec).
 This implementation was materialized as a Haskell library that was designed to be plugged in the [ledger